Specialist Leaders in Education

-In my first year as a Vice Principal of the Sixth Form community at the Sittingbourne School, I raised the academic performance of the level 3 course at AS and A2 level.
+In my first year as a Vice Principal of the Sixth Form community at the Sittingbourne School, I raised the academic performance of the level 3 courses at AS and A2 level.
 I also supported the whole school data team with strategic decision-making and in making sure that the use of data was effective across the school.
-I then moved to the Mathematics Department, where, working with the subject leader, I ensured that the leadership and the vision of the Department is such that it draws nothing but the best out of the students in this very important subject.
-Our collaborative efforts saw the Department achieve the best possible GCSE results under the new and more demanding 9-1 grading system.
+I then moved to the Mathematics Department, where, working with the subject leader, I ensured that the leadership and the vision of the department is such that it draws nothing but the best out of the students in this very important subject.
+Our collaborative efforts saw the department achieve the best possible GCSE results under the new and more demanding 9-1 grading system.
 Very recently, I have successfully led a Year 11 community in the capacity of a Vice Principal.
-I am currently responsible for improving the quality of schemes of work, lesson planning, and outcomes for Year 7 and 8.
+I am currently responsible for improving the quality of schemes of work, lesson planning, and outcomes for Year 7, 8 and 9.

 Debbie Moore - English